THE EL RANCHO SCHOOL KINDERGARTEN PROGRAM

 Kindergarten students have their core subjects taught by their classroom teachers.
 Weekly classroom music, physical education, Spanish, and Suzuki piano lessons are taught by auxiliary teachers.

-For the last seven years, our students have taken the Stanford Achievement Test.
+For over a decade, our students have taken the Stanford Achievement Test.
 The kindergarten students have averaged the 97th percentile in the nation in Reading, which means 1 percent of the U.S. students taking this test scored higher than our average test score.
 The SAT10 Group Report also gives a Median Grade Equivalent.
 Our students averaged 2.2 MGE.
 This means that students nationally, who scored the same as our average raw score, were in the second grade, in the second month of the school year.
 In other words, by the eighth month in our kindergarten, the average reading score was 1 year and 4 months above national grade level.

 In addition to the students reading books by sounding out consonant-vowel-consonant words like cat, they learn the two-vowel rule.
 This rule is when there are two vowels in a word, the first vowel says its name and the second vowel is silent (for example “cake”).
 Students apply this rule to both their reading and writing.
 As their reading progresses, the children are taught to read by sight those words that are exceptions to the phonics rules and patterns.